bpetermann/use-sort-cities-by-distance/README.md

 ![npm-typescript]
 [![License][github-license]][github-license-url]

 `useSortCitiesByDistance` is a simple react hook that enables you to sort an array of cities based on their proximity to a given point.
-The distance is calculated with a straight line (not travel distance) between the places
+The distance is calculated with a straight line or travel distance between the places.

 ## Getting started